matthacks/the-eye/README.md

 Once the installation is complete, you will need to complete the following:

 1. start local redis server with default settings
+2. run the following command in a pipenv shell: ./manage.py migrate
 2. run the following command in a pipenv shell: ./manage.py qcluster
 3. run the following command in another pipenv shell: ./manage.py runserver